 Joint report of the Executive Board and the Supervisory Board including Declaration of Conformity

 The German Corporate Governance Code is geared toward the conditions found in a German stock corporation (“Aktiengesellschaft” or “AG”) and does not take into consideration the special characteristics of a corporation with general partners (“Kommanditgesellschaft auf Aktien” or “KGaA”) such as Merck KGaA, Darmstadt, Germany.
 Given the structural differences between an AG and a KGaA, several recommendations of the German Corporate Governance Code are to be applied to a KGaA only in a modified form.
 Major differences between the two legal forms exist in terms of liability and management.
-While, in the case of an AG, only the AG is liable as a legal entity, the general partners of a KGaA also have unlimited personal liability for the company’s obligations (section 278 of the German Stock Corporation Act [AktG]).
+In the case of an AG, only the AG is liable as a legal entity, whereas the general partners of a KGaA also have unlimited personal liability for the company’s obligations (section 278 (1) AktG).
 At Merck KGaA, Darmstadt, Germany, this pertains to both E. Merck KG, Darmstadt, Germany – which pursuant to article 8 (5) of the Articles of Association is excluded from management and representation – as well as to the managing general partners, who together make up the Executive Board of Merck KGaA, Darmstadt, Germany.
 The members of the Executive Board of Merck KGaA, Darmstadt, Germany, are therefore subject to unlimited personal liability.
 Unlike an AG, their executive authority is not conferred by the Supervisory Board, but rather by their status as general partners.
 Consequently, in addition to other responsibilities typical of the supervisory board of an AG (see description of the procedures of the Supervisory Board), the supervisory board of a KGaA does not have the authority to appoint the management board, draw up management board contracts, or specify compensation of the management board.
 This legal form also involves special features with regard to the General Meeting.
-For example, in a KGaA, many of the resolutions made require the consent of the general partners (section 285 AktG), including in particular the adoption of the annual financial statements (section 286 AktG).
+For example, in a KGaA, many of the resolutions made require the consent of the general partners (section 285 (2) AktG), including in particular the adoption of the Annual Financial Statements (section 286 (1) AktG).

 Merck KGaA, Darmstadt, Germany, applies the German Corporate Governance Code analogously where these regulations are compatible with the legal form of a KGaA.
 In order to enable shareholders to compare the situation at other companies more easily, to a broad extent we base corporate governance on the conduct recommendations made by the Government Commission of the German Corporate Governance Code and forgo having our own, equally permissible, code.
-The recommendations of the Code in the version dated February 7, 2017, the intent and meaning of which are applied, have been complied with since the last Declaration of Conformity issued on February 3, 2020, in the version updated on February 27, 2020, with one exception.
-In future, we aim to comply with the recommendations of the Code in the version dated December 16, 2019.
+The recommendations of the Code in the version dated December 16, 2019, the intent and meaning of which are applied, have been complied with in the period since the last Declaration of Conformity issued on February 26, 2021.
+We will continue to comply with the recommendations of the Code in the future.